DATA-TEAM1/SQL-Team-project/README.md

   - `release_year >= 1900`
 - `UNIQUE (title, release_year)`
 - Enforce **NOT NULL** and valid foreign keys
-- Validate constraints with `tests/validation_queries.sql`
+- Validate constraints using `tests/validation_queries.sql`
+-  *PostgreSQL Tip:* Wrap constraint creation in a `DO $$` block if you need an `IF NOT EXISTS` guard (Postgres doesn’t support it directly).

+---

 ###  Part 2 – Triggers (Samuel)
-- `AFTER INSERT/UPDATE/DELETE` on reviews → recompute movie’s average rating + review_count
+- `AFTER INSERT/UPDATE/DELETE` on reviews → recompute movie’s average rating + review count
 - `BEFORE INSERT` on reviews → validate stars between 1–5
-- `BEFORE DELETE` on movies → prevent deleting movies with linked reviews/actsin
+- `BEFORE DELETE` on movies → prevent deleting movies with linked reviews or acts_in
 - Optional: logging trigger to track activity
 - Include commented examples for testing
+-  *PostgreSQL Syntax:*
+  - Use `LANGUAGE plpgsql`
+  - Use `EXECUTE FUNCTION` (not `EXECUTE PROCEDURE`)

+---

 ###  Part 3 – Views (Krishma)
 - Create: